top of page

 5. Don’t Overfeed Before the Flight

 Avoid feeding your cat the morning of travel.
 An empty stomach helps prevent motion sickness and accidents.
 Once checked in at the airport, small treats are fine.
 Keep some kibble and wet food on hand for later, especially during layovers or overnight stays.
 Wet food can also help keep your cat hydrated, as many don’t drink while traveling.
-Having a syringe handy to handfeed water can be helpful for very long trips.
+Having a syringe handy to hand-feed water can be helpful for very long trips.

 6. Consider Calming Aids—but Skip the Sedatives

 We generally advise against heavy sedation, which can affect your cat’s breathing or heart rate at high altitude.
 That said, many cats benefit from a light relaxant like gabapentin—talk to your vet about your options.
+Other calming options include:

 7. Use a Flight Nanny for Cats